 How to Choose Material for a Flamenco Dress

-Spanish flamenco dresses are made of crespon - a polyester/cotton blend.
+Spanish flamenco dresses are made of crespon, a polyester/cotton blend.
 That's almost impossible to get anywhere else!
 For practical reasons, I prefer not to use it anyway.
-Most of my dresses and skirts are made in 100% polyester or microfiber because it's so easy care - I can throw them in the washing machine after a performance, I never need to iron them and the color doesn't fade.
+Most of my dresses and skirts are made in 100% polyester or microfiber because it's so easy to clean, I can throw them in the washing machine after a performance, I never need to iron them, and the color doesn't fade.

 Flamenco Dress Pattern